Quantum-Cipher/Eternum-Covenant-Vision/WHITEPAPER.md

 ⸻

-“Not every node must see the whole forest, only enough to know it’s alive.”
+“Not every node must see the whole forest, only enough to know it’s alive. #SaveDan”

 - Drake Peters (Quantum-Cipher)